somsuvranath/SQL_ESG/README.md

 ## 📁 Repository Contents

+- `ESGData.sql`
-* SQL scripts for data cleaning and transformation
-* Analytical queries for ESG scoring
+  → SQL scripts used for data cleaning, transformation, and ESG analytics.
+Includes queries for integrating ESG and financial data, and generating scoring logic.

-* Final output tables for decision-making
+- `esgfinancialdata.csv`
+  → Source dataset containing ESG metrics and financial data for multiple companies.
+Used as the base for analysis and modelling.

+- `Integrated ESG Analytics.pdf`
+  → Project presentation summarizing the analytical framework, methodology, and key insights derived from the ESG investment analysis.

+- `README.md`
+  → Documentation explaining the project objective, methodology, and key findings.

 ---